josephjilovec/givewiseinsights/README.md

 1. **Create a new repository on GitHub:**
    - Go to [github.com/new](https://github.com/new)
    - Repository name: `yourusername.github.io` (replace `yourusername` with your actual GitHub username)
-   - Description: "StewardShip Analytics - Predictive donor analytics for nonprofits"
+   - Description: "GiveWise Insights - Predictive donor analytics for nonprofits"
    - Make it **Public**
    - ✅ Check "Add a README file"
    - Click **Create repository**